issacdowling/issacdowling.com/content/posts/transcripts/usb-flash-drives-are-bad-060724/index.md

 draft: false
 showTableOfContents: false
 ---
- Quick, I really need to upload something, but the internet's down.
- How can I get it to my phone so I can use data?
+"Quick, I really need to upload something, but the internet's down.
+How can I get it to my phone so I can use data?"

- Don't worry, I've got just the thing.
+"Don't worry, I've got just the thing."

- I'm never asking you for help again.
+"I'm never asking you for help again..."

 Because USB sticks do have a time and place, but it's not now or anywhere near sensitive data.
  They're unreliable, easy to lose, and just so last decade.
  But not everyone wants a NAS, so what are the different ways we can move data around?